infiniteopt/InfiniteOpt.jl/docs/src/guide/sets.md

 | [`CollectionSet`](@ref)        | Combination of Univariate Domains          | [`InfiniteArraySet`](@ref)  |

 ## Infinite Set Classes
-The domain of a given infinite parameter(s) is described by an infinite set inherited from [`AbstractInfiniteSet`](@ref). `InfiniteOpt` natively supports two set sub-groups, namely [`InfiniteScalarSet`](@ref)s and [`InfiniteArraySet`](@ref)s.
+The domain of a given infinite parameter(s) is described by an infinite set (domain) inherited from [`AbstractInfiniteSet`](@ref). `InfiniteOpt` natively supports two set sub-groups, namely [`InfiniteScalarSet`](@ref)s and [`InfiniteArraySet`](@ref)s.
 These correspond to a single independent infinite parameter and a dependent multi-dimensional